InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/open-source-trumps-innersource.md

 ## Forces

-* There is a perception that the open-source components are of higher quality and more reusable than the InnerSource components.
-This is caused by the common belief that open-source always means many more developers and users and therefore higher quality.
-This is sometimes the case in open-source but not always!
+* There is a perception that the open source components are of higher quality and more reusable than the InnerSource components.
+This is caused by the common belief that open source always means many more developers and users and therefore higher quality.
+This is sometimes the case in open source but not always!
-* The channels to get needed changes done are more established with open-source (GitHub) than with internal components (GitHub Enterprise, Bitbucket, GitLab, Gerrit - possibly multiple installations in one company).
+* The channels to get needed changes done are more established with open source (GitHub) than with internal components (GitHub Enterprise, Bitbucket, GitLab, Gerrit - possibly multiple installations in one company).
-* Open source should be voluntary; mandating people to use internally developed software goes against open-source principles.
+* Open source should be voluntary; mandating people to use internally developed software goes against open source principles.
 * Internally developed components are potentially more suitable for corporate use if they are designed with that in mind.
-* Using corporate licensed InnerSource components instead of using open-source components with strong copyleft license avoids having to disclose IP
+* Using corporate licensed InnerSource components instead of using open source components with strong copyleft license avoids having to disclose IP
 * It can be hard to find relevant projects in GitHub (especially if names are cryptic and keywords aren't used).
 See [Poor Naming Conventions](https://github.com/paypal/InnerSourcePatterns/pull/59).
-* The consistent use of internally developed components potentially reduces the diversity of the internal software landscape compared to a situation where every business line chooses their own, favourite open-source component.
+* The consistent use of internally developed components potentially reduces the diversity of the internal software landscape compared to a situation where every business line chooses their own, favourite open source component.

 ## Sketch